deeppavlov/DeepPavlov/docs/integrations/telegram.rst

 * ``-t <telegram_token>``: specifies telegram token as ``<telegram_token>``.
 * ``-d``: downloads model specific data before starting the service.
-* ``-no-default-skill``: states that your model is already implements an interface of a :class:`~deeppavlov.core.skill.skill.Skill` and doesn't need additional wrapping into a stateless skill :class:`~deeppavlov.skills.default_skill.default_skill.DefaultStatelessSkill` (models from Skills section require the flag).
+* ``-no-default-skill``: states that your model is already implements an interface of a :class:`~deeppavlov.utils.deprecated.skill.skill.Skill` and doesn't need additional wrapping into a stateless skill :class:`~deeppavlov.utils.deprecated.skills.default_skill.default_skill.DefaultStatelessSkill` (models from Skills section require the flag).

 The command will print the used host and port.
 Default web service properties